codurance/site/_posts/2017-11-26-rust-vscode.md

 - vscode
 ---

-This post is a part of the series on different ways of setting up your Rust development environment.
-So far we've covered [IntelliJ], it's time for VSCode.
+This post is a part of the upcoming series on different ways of setting up your Rust development environment.
+It's time for VSCode.

 While on Linux VSCode with the Rust plugin seems to work more or less out of the box, on a Mac I needed to spend some time configuring it.